saikitsune/jobs/contents/backend-engineer/index.md

 ## About you,

-* Understanding of Computer Science concepts e.g, OOP, data structures and algorithms.
+* Understanding of Computer Science concepts. e.g, OOP, data structures and algorithms.

-* You are a poet while coding, your code should look like a poem.
+* You are a poet while coding.
+In other words, your  code should look like a poem.

 * You love what you do.

-## Your technology stack should consist,
+## You should have experience with,

-* Experience with Git or other SCM tools
+* Git or other SCM tools

 * Build and Continuous Integration tools